Sate padang

-Sate padang, more commonly referred to as Padang satay is a speciality satay from Minangkabau cuisine, made from beef cut into small cubes with spicy sauce on top.
-Its main characteristic is the thick yellow sauce made from rice flour mixed with beef and offal broth, turmeric, ginger, garlic, coriander, galangal root, cumin, curry powder and salt.
-In Medan, many Sate Padang use not only beef but also chicken, goat, lamb and mutton.
-Also in Medan, fried shallot is served on top of sate padang, and lontong as the side.
+Sate Padang, more commonly referred to as Padang satay, is a speciality satay from Minangkabau cuisine, made from into small cubes of beef served with a spicy sauce on top.
+Its main characteristic is a thick yellow sauce made from rice flour mixed with beef and offal broth, turmeric, ginger, garlic, coriander, galangal root, cumin, curry powder, and salt.
+In Medan, many Sate Padang dishes use not only beef, but also chicken, goat, lamb, and mutton.
+Also in Medan, fried shallots are served on top of sate padang, and lontong as the side.